 I must warn you before you start cooking… This recipe makes A LOT of Fat Rice.
 Like, a Christmas dinner with all of your extended family type portion.
 You can either cut it in half for a more normal batch size, or you could.. you know… serve it at Christmas dinner with all of your extended family.

 Did you like this dish?
 If you did, make sure to check out my recipe for Machboos from Bahrain or my recipe for Pigeon Peas and Rice from The Bahamas.
+A delicious rice that won’t give you issues if you don’t handle heat well is my Instant Pot Wild Rice and it’s easier made in the Instant Pot!
 If you make this dish, don’t forget to take a photo and tag @TheForeignFork and hashtag #TheForeignFork.
 And leave a comment letting me know what you thought!
 Don’t forget to stop by next week for a delicious recipe for Hibiscus Tea from Burkina Faso.
 See you soon!

 Rice with Tomatoes and Chicken (“Fat Rice”) from Burkina Faso